ucan-wg/spec/README.md

 ## Replay Attack Prevention

 Replay attack prevention is REQUIRED.
-Every UCAN token MUST have a unique CID.
+Every UCAN token MUST hash to a unique [CIDv1].
 Some simple strategies for implementing uniqueness tracking include maintaining a set of previously seen CIDs, or requiring that nonces be monotonically increasing per principal.
 This MAY be the same structure as a validated UCAN memoization table (if one is implemented).

 Maintaining a secondary token expiry index is RECOMMENDED.
 This enables garbage collection and more efficient search.
 In cases of very large stores, normal cache performance techniques MAY be used, such as Bloom filters, multi-level caches, and so on.